 Financial assets at amortized cost are subsequently measured using the effective interest (EIR) method and are subject to impairment.
 Gains and losses are recognized in profit or loss when the asset is derecognized, modified or impaired.
-The Group's financial assets at amortized cost includes trade account receivables, and loans issued.
+The Group's financial assets at amortized cost includes trade account receivables, and other financial assets.